|

 and hear it.
 Your book was great, easy to understand and apply.

-mix by trail and error, its great to now actually have a foot
+I used to record and mix by trail and error, its great to now

-hold on my mind and sound.
+actually have a foot hold on my mind and sound.

 Anyways Stav Happy Mixing with your mind...... and thanks for